-As desktop virtualization technologies evolve, Desktop-Management-as-a-Service may supersede DaaS as the preferred solution for many small businesses.
+Recent research shows that more organizations than ever before are considering Desktop-as-a-Service (DaaS) as their next-generation desktop strategy.
+However, as desktop virtualization technologies continue to evolve, Desktop-Management-as-a-Service (DMaaS) may supersede DaaS as the preferred solution for many small businesses.
 Continue reading Desktop Management as a Service

-Virtual Computer, the market leader in distributed desktop virtualization, have announced a version of NxTop allowing you to manage up to five PCs without any licensing fees or time-based evaluation restrictions.
+Virtual Computer, the market leader in distributed desktop virtualization, have announced a new pricing model to enable corporate IT teams, VARs, and PC enthusiasts to use VirtualComputer’s complete NxTop product suite for free.
+The free version allows you to manage up to five PCs without any licensing fees or time-based evaluation restrictions.